ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 We include `# type: ignore` at the end of specific lines.
 This statement tells our Python debugger to ignore errors on the current line we're in.
 There are multiple reasons why we're using this technique:
 - By design, a mixin class does not explicitly inherit attributes from a "parent class".
 We may notice that mixin classes are not declared as a conventional child class would be declared (i.e. `MyClass(ParentClass):`)

+We included `if name == main` in all modules.
+This snippet is a key part when working with internal module imports; when we create a module and import it from another script, the Python interpreter will automatically execute it upon import.
+We don't want that.
+Instead, we would like our imports to be executed upon explicitly calling them.
+By implementing `if name == main` on our modules, we are making sure that the modules only run if they are explicitly executed from a shell, for example, or upon function calling inside another script.

 Now that we have our modules defined, we can package them.